Want the perfect workout program?Take Quiz

 Both hot tubs/jacuzzis and saunas provide wonderfully therapeutic heat to the body for relaxation and can offer a sense of well-being, alleviate muscle soreness and body pains.
 Saunas have a wider range of benefits, and they trump hot tubs in regards to most of the shared benefits, with the exception of muscle relaxation.

 SAUNAS, without a doubt.
-They provide the most shock to the body as the temperature is the highest and they offer more benefits, which has been proven through pretty hardcore studies.
+When comparing saunas vs steam rooms, along with hot tubs, saunas provide the most shock to the body as the temperature is the highest and they offer more benefits, which has been proven through pretty hardcore studies.
 They can increase core temperature in a shorter time, and they offer dramatically more benefits for improving athletic performance.

 As for which type of saunas, we choose infrared, which should be clear after reading this.
 However, dry are great when you really want to feel the “pain” heat can induce (more mentally challenging, which is great in our opinion).
 With that being said, infrared’s slight superiorness makes it an easy choice among the two.
 It expedites detoxification, heats the tissues several inches deep (not just on the surface), greatly enhances the metabolic processes and blood circulation, AND it helps to oxygenate your tissues better.